w9n/garden/docs/basics/installation.md

 * [Windows](#windows)
 * [Linux (Manual Installation)](#linux-manual-installation)

-And if you decide to use Minikube, please see our [Minikube Instructions](#minikube-instructions) further down this document.
+And if you decide to use Minikube, please see our [Minikube Instructions](#minikube-instructions) further down in this document.

 ### macOS